hanabi/hanabi.github.io/docs/extras/special_finesses.md

 title: Special Finesses
 ---

+### The Ambiguous Finesse Pass-Back

+- When an *Ambiguous Finesse* occurs, the first player will not play into the *Finesse*, and do something unrelated.
+At that point, it is usually clear that **another player** on the team **also** has the matching card.
+That other player should then **immediately blind-play**, resolving the *Ambiguous Finesse* as fast as possible.
+- However, in some specific situations, the second person **cannot** blind-play the card, or else a misplay would occur.
+In these situations, the second person has to **also** not play into the *Finesse*.
+This "passes" the blind-play back to the first person again.
+- For example, in a 4-player game:
+  - Blue 1 is played on the stacks.
+  - Alice clues blue to Donald, touching a blue 4 as a *Play Clue*.
+  - Bob sees that Cathy has the blue 2 on her *Finesse Position*.
+From his position, this must be a *Double Finesse*, with Cathy blind-playing the blue 2, and Bob blind-playing the blue 3 from his own *Finesse Position*.
+Bob discards.
+  - Cathy sees that Bob has the blue 2 on his *Finesse Position* and the blue 3 on his *Second Finesse Position*.
+  - Cathy also knows that the only reason that Bob would discard is if Cathy **also** had the blue 2 on her *Finesse Position*.
+Thus, Bob expects her to blind-play on this turn, and this is an *Ambiguous Finesse*.
+  - Normally, Cathy would blind-play the blue 2 herself.
+However, in this situation, if she blind-plays the blue 2, then Bob would go on to misplay the other blue 2, thinking that it is blue 3.
+  - Thus, Cathy must pretend like the *Finesse* is not on her after all, and force Bob to be the one to blind-play first.
+Cathy discards her chop card, passing the *Finesse* back to Bob.
+  - Donald and Alice discard.
+  - Bob knows that Cathy was supposed to blind-play the blue 2, but she didn't.
+He must also have the blue 2.
+Furthermore, he must also have the blue 3, as that would be an excellent reason for Cathy to pass the *Finesse* back to him.
+Bob will now blind-play blue 2 and blue 3.
+- As a side note, you may be wondering why, in the above example, Cathy does not blind-discard her blue 2 from her *Finesse Position* instead of discarding her chop.
+This is because it is possible that Cathy does **not** have the blue 2 on her *Finesse Position* and instead has some other unrelated playable card as a *Layered Finesse*.
+Thus, Cathy must play it safe and discard her chop.

 ### The Selfish Finesse (A Finesse Through Your Own Hand)

 - First, see the section on the *[Selfish Clue](miscellaneous.md#the-selfish-clue)*.